Saturday, January 5, 2013

 skippy from your user’s shell.
 It will run within that shell until it is killed by the user.
 It can also be run in the background.

-Anytime skippy is run for the first time, such as after boot up, the process is very slow.
-It cycles through each open window to take screenshots and then shows the Expose like view.
+skippy is run for the first time, such as after boot up, the process is very slow.
+It cycles through each open window to take screenshots and then shows the Expose-like view.
 Subsequent uses of the chosen key combo will be much quicker.